timacdonald/json-api/README.md

 ### Remapping `$attributes`

-You may remap the response key of an attribute by creating a hashmap in the `$attributes` array.
+You may remap the response key of an attribute by creating a key / value pair in the `$attributes` array.
 The key should be the attribute on the underlying resource, such as the user model, and the value is what will be used for the response.

 ```php
 <?php